 Qwark: "The key to surviving situations like this is to refrain from phrases like 'it's too quiet in here' and 'everything's gonna be alright'."

 - Exaggerated In Hitman Absolution's tutorial level; climbing on a ledge outside a window, the game teaches you how to pull mooks through windows to their death, at which point said mook receives a phone call:

 Mook: You're kidding me!
 Wait, are you sure? ...It's not prostate cancer! [laughs] Oh, I could kiss you!
 I mean, that's great news!
 Oh man, you have made my day.
 Yeah, thanks Doc, yeah.
 Woah, I thought I was a goner!
 Yeah...
 Doc, I gotta run, duty calls. [...]
 Whoo!
 Man!
 No-one can piss on this day!

 - In Space Colony, Venus says about the team's new assignment - a planet where a resort hotel is to be built:

 Piece of cake, no bugs, no toxic chemicals, no experimental robots.
 We just put up with the nice people in the white suits for a few months, then we all go home.

 - Of course, if this were the case, there would have been no game - wouldn't it?
 (Eventually, the base/hotel gets taken over by an alien life form.)

 - Metal Gear Rising: Revengeance: In Pakistan, one codec conversation with Kevin has Raiden state that he should be fine since none of Desperado's standard cyborgs or UGs are a threat and the Winds of Destruction are dead.
 Turns out, the enemy does have an ace up their sleeves after all.

 - The Riddle of Master Lu: In the beginning cinematic, when Mei Chen and Robert Ripley are travelling comfortably in a blimp over the ocean, she tells him that the men who tried to kill him in Egypt are "far behind you now."
 Cue the view shifting to another table, where those men are spying on the two.
 In the ending cinematic, when Ripley and Mei Chen are sitting very similarly in a blimp again, she says all the danger is behind them now.
 Immediately after that, a submarine starts firing upon the from below.

 - Blatantly done in Ratchet & Clank: All-4-One.
 A Tharpod who helps you fight a boss rides off, saying that he's off to "live the rest of my life free of irony or tragedy!"
 Naturally, the game is pretty much telling you that the battle isn't over yet.

 - Something Else: The message box in the secret area inside Dino Horse Cloud claims that there is no food in the secret area and that Luigi can't carry out the Yellow Yoshi baby through the door.
 Luigi proves the message box wrong by having the Yoshi baby eat the message box.
 Also, the Yoshi baby eats the other message boxes within the area.

-"Halo": Self-imposed by the player.
-Moments leading up to Master Chief's first encounter with the parasitic flood he witnesses the aftermath of battles with the unseen enemy, with dead marines, broken glass and blood everywhere.
+- Halo: Self-imposed by the player.
+Moments leading up to Master Chief's first encounter with the parasitic Flood, he witnesses the aftermath of battles with the unseen enemy: dead marines, broken glass, and blood everywhere.
 When the player is finally confronted, the music dies and all they turn out to be are a bunch of insects waltzing into the small room ahead of Master Chief.
-The player can choose to stay and easily dispatch them, however the keep pouring it eventually to the point that every one the player kills five more take its place.
-Then they start pouring in from the left and right doors, and the pace keeps increasing as the music starts to become frantic.
-If the player hadnt done so already they will now have chosen the correct course which is to run otherwise they will be stuck in a room flooded with flood (which continue to chase Master Chief throughout the level).
+The player can choose to stay and easily dispatch them, however they keep pouring in to the point that for every one the player kills, five more take its place.
+Then they start pouring in from the left and right doors and the pace keeps increasing as the music starts to become frantic.
+If the player hadn't done so already, they will now have chosen the correct course, which is to run; otherwise, they will be stuck in a room flooded with Flood (which continue to chase Master Chief throughout the level).